 International Students

-With its global outlook and location in a proudly multicultural city, USC offers a warm welcome to international students.
-Citizens of more than 130 countries comprise 24 percent of the university’s student body.
+With its global outlook and location in a dynamic world city, USC offers a warm welcome to international students.
+Our student body represents more than 130 countries around the world.

 Federal and university policy limit eligibility for need-based financial aid to the following: